threefoldtech/home/environment_setup_processes.md

 ## New server setup

 ### Standard process
+- As much as possible, nodes should be used which have ipv6 connectivity.
 - OS: Latest Ubuntu LTS release.
 - Filesystem btrfs
 - Start by running apt-get update.